carpentries-incubator/ml4bio-workshop/_extras/guide.md

 #### ML Workflow:

 #### Preprocessing:
-Here is where it might be good to actually open up the .csv file and show what it looks like raw (or we could just add an image of the csv file to the lesson).
+Here is where it might be good to actually open up the .csv file and show what it looks like raw.
 Make a note of data terminology here, things like class, sample, instance, etc.
 Talk about how the size and intensity features were made, how outliers have to be considered, and where in the software to note various stats like the features, number of samples, etc.
 Note that data preprocessing is very field specific.